freddiegar/services/INSTALLOS.md

 # Upgrade plugin manager
 :PlugUpgrade
 ```
-> See .vimrc.example file in root folder
+> See .vimrc file in root folder

 ## Vim Copy/Paste (Share SO)